 In 2015, researchers and practitioners at LCI helped to establish the pioneering Regional Learning Collaborative (now called LC @ Pomona) – our first Learning Collaborative – at the Claremont Graduate University Evaluation Center, to address the startling statistic that only 14% of graduates from a neighboring district who enrolled in their local community college succeeded in earning college credits.
-Working together with Pomona Partners, using the validated LCI Framework© for evidence-based, collaborative social action, that ratio improved to 85% in only two years.
+Working together with Pomona Partners, using the validated LC Framework© for evidence-based, collaborative social action, that ratio improved to 85% in only two years.

 Situation and Strategic Approach

-• Intersegmental partnership of education to career Pipeline Partners serving more than 150,000 students annually across Pomona Unified School District (90%low-income, vulnerable population in Pomona, Calif.) and the Partner IHEs
+• Intersegmental partnership of education to career Pipeline Partners serving more than 150,000 students annually across Pomona Unified School District (90% low-income, vulnerable population in Pomona, Calif.) and the Partner IHEs

 • First pipeline-wide regional collaborative of its kind pioneered model for the nation